wp-plugins/social-connect-widget/readme.txt

 == Changelog ==

+= 1.5.1 =
+* Addressed issue with vertical spacing when icons flow to a new line
+* Added option to specify the alignment of icons
+* Implemented the ability to control the right-click dialogue box
+* CSS now loads in the head, as it should be

 = 1.5 =
 * New badges for Vimeo, Flickr and Email
 * Ability to control spacing between the icons added